apache/cordova-docs/docs/en/edge/guide/getting-started/windows-8/index.md

 Getting Started with Windows 8
 ==================================

-This guide describes how to set up your development environment for Cordova and run a sample application.
+This guide describes how to set up your Cordova development environment and run a sample application.
 Note that Cordova used to be called PhoneGap, so some of the sites still use the old PhoneGap name.

-During development of Windows 8 and Windows RT, Microsoft deprecated the name "Metro-style apps".
-On MSDN, this type of app is now called a "Windows Store" app.
-That's the name that we'll use in this guide.
-Also in this guide whenever we refer to Windows 8, you should take that to mean both Windows 8 and Windows RT.
+Microsoft deprecated the name "Metro-style apps" in Windows 8 and Windows RT.
+MSDN now refers to this type of app as a "Windows Store" app, and this guide follows that convention.
+Also, in this guide "Windows 8" signifies both Windows 8 and Windows RT.

 1. Requirements
 ---------------